 So, without further ado, let’s get started.

 What is a Minimum Viable Product?

 Before we get into the details, it is important to understand what a minimum viable product is.
 An MVP is a minimal form of a product that is tested on the market for validity.
-This is a development strategy used by many of the mobile application development companies that allows them to validate or invalidate product assumptions and identify how the targeted customer base experiences and reacts to your product’s core functionality.
+This mobile development trends 2023 strategy used by many of the mobile application development companies that allows them to validate or invalidate product assumptions and identify how the targeted customer base experiences and reacts to your product’s core functionality.

 This is an important approach before you release the product to the market as it provides a much-needed insight into your budget allocation.
 Building a minimum viable product is an iterative process that determines the appropriate product functionality and identifies user pain points.

 In mobile application development services, building an MVP is a strategy where you just develop the core functionalities of the product to see whether or not it solves the problem and pleases the early adopters.
 Typically, a minimum viable product is a prototype or just the basic model of the actual product that you develop to test if it can fulfill the primary objective you want to achieve.

 Unlike other app development processes, MVP app development follows a build-measure-learn approach where you can launch a product but can gradually improve on it as you validate or invalidate the users’ assumptions, build future iterations, and learn what users actually want.

 Take Facebook as an example.
 It was launched just to connect Harvard students.
 Today, you can sell anything on Facebook.
 How cool is that?
 So, building an MVP is a gradual process to app development where you continuously work on improvements, adding new features, deleting the old ones, changing the UI and UX, and a lot more.

 Why Startups Need Minimum Viable Products for Mobile App Development?